-The aim of the scheme is to reduce the amount of electricity used at peak times, targeting electricity use between 2:30pm and 8:30pm Daylight Saving Time (ADST).
+The aim of the scheme is to reduce the amount of electricity used at peak times, targeting electricity use between 2:30pm and 8:30pm Eastern Standard Time (AEST).
 This is the peak time for electricity use in both businesses and homes with air conditioners, TVs, lights, showers, baths and domestic appliances in full use.
 Businesses already exempt from the existing NSW Energy Savings Scheme will also be exempt from the PDRS.

-From 1 November 2022, the Peak Demand Reduction Scheme (PDRS) liability will come into effect, with accreditation of certificate providers to commence on 1 July 2022.
+From 1 November 2022, the Peak Demand Reduction Scheme (PDRS) liability came into effect.
 The NSW Government will collaborate with industry and provide support to facilitate the launch of the scheme.